mak448a/AI-Drawing-Chatbot/README.md

 - text-davinci-003

 You must write the model exactly as it is written here.
+When using ChatGPT, you must sign up for a Poe account.

 When you are done, the edited line should look like this:

 <code>"model": "ChatGPT",</code>